tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 change it to something not common as the default `22` would be known by you as well as the perpetrator.
 As someone rightfully said, security lies in obscurity.

 - Use your public key to ssh into the machine instead of password login as suggested.

+- Take regular backups/snapshot’s of your server.
+That way if something funny does happen.
+You can always restore it to a previous state.

 - protect ssh with fail2ban